range-labs/range-policy/subprocessors.md

 _Updated: July 25, 2018_

-To support the delivery of our Services, Range Labs Inc. may engage and use data processors with access to certain Customer Data (each, a "Subprocessor").
+To support the delivery of our Services, Range Labs Inc. may engage and use data processors with access to certain Customer Data (each, a “**Subprocessor**”).
 This page provides information about the identity, location and role of each Subprocessor.

 ## Infrastructure Subprocessors